forwardemail/email-templates/README.md

 > If you are upgrading from v2 or prior to v3, please note that the following breaking API changes occurred:

-1. You need to have Node v7.6.0+ (since we use features like async/await and Promises).
-We recommend using [nvm](https://github.com/creationix/nvm) to manage your Node versions.
+1. You need to have Node v6.4.0+, we recommend using [nvm](https://github.com/creationix/nvm) to manage your Node versions.

 2. Instead of calling `const newsletter = new EmailTemplate(...args)`, you now call `const email = new Email(options)`.